ballet-mecanique/pianola-docs/source/docs/installation.md

 Route::get('/', function () {
     return view('welcome');
 });

+//and add the following at the end
+Route::pianola();
 ```

 You should now have a fully functioning Pianola app installed, which can be started by running a server for the application: